gradle/gradle/design-docs/managed-model.md

 ### Support `is` style getters for managed properties of type boolean

-- TBD: also for `Boolean` type properties?
+- Should follow the JavaBeans specification: only type `boolean` should allow `is` getter style: `Boolean` shouldn't be supported.
-- Update user guide and Javadocs
+- Update user guide and Javadoc

 #### Test cases

 - Does something sensible when `get` and `is` getters are both defined for a property.
+- Error when a `Boolean` or any other non `boolean` type uses `is` as a getter prefix

 ### Support for managed properties with collection of scalar types